Chemistry: Generation 2+ LICA

-Pelacarsen, also known as AKCEA-APO(a)-LRx and TQJ230, is a Generation 2+ LICA antisense drug designed to reduce apolipoprotein(a) in the liver to offer a direct approach for reducing lipoprotein(a), or Lp(a), a very atherogenic and thrombogenic form of LDL.
+Pelacarsen, also known as IONIS-APO(a)-LRx , AKCEA-APO(a)-LRx , and TQJ230, is an investigational antisense medicine designed to reduce apolipoprotein(a) in the liver to offer a direct approach for reducing lipoprotein(a), or Lp(a), a very atherogenic and thrombogenic form of LDL.
 Elevated Lp(a) is recognized as an independent, genetic cause of coronary artery disease, heart attack, stroke and peripheral arterial disease.
 Currently, there is no effective drug therapy to specifically and robustly lower elevated levels of Lp(a).
 Lp(a) levels are determined at birth and, therefore, lifestyle modification, including diet and exercise, do not impact Lp(a) levels.
 Even patients who can control their LDL-C remain at high-risk of cardiovascular events if they have high levels of Lp(a).

 Pelacarsen is being developed for patients who are at significant risk of CVD because of their elevated Lp(a).
 We believe pelacarsen is the first and currently only drug in clinical development designed to selectively and robustly inhibit the production of Lp(a).